 How Long Does It Take To Smoke Turkey On The Big Green Egg?

-The rule of thumb is to smoke the turkey for 12 to 15 minutes per pound.
+If you are wondering how long does it take to smoked turkey on the Big Green Egg then the rule of thumb is to smoke the turkey for 12 to 15 minutes per pound.

 That means that a large turkey like the one we have just cooked with the recipe above will cook for 3 hours.